fab2s/YaEtl/docs/usage.md

 }
 ```

-YaEtl also includes a ready to use `CallableTransformer` which takes a `callable` as argument to its constructor:
+YaEtl includes a ready to use `CallableTransformer` which takes a `callable` as argument to its constructor:

 ```php
 use fab2s\YaEtl\Transformers\CallableTransformer;